-In the United States, we had approximately \$37.9 million of state net operating loss carryforwards as of December 31, 2015, which will expire in future years through 2033 and foreign tax credit carryforwards of \$4.4 million expiring in 2022.
-In certain non-U.S. jurisdictions, we had \$74.9 million of net operating loss carryforwards, of which \$68.5 million have no expiration and \$6.4 million will expire in future years through 2025.
+In the United States, we had approximately \$25 million of state net operating loss carryforwards as of December 31, 2016, which will expire in future years through 2033 and foreign tax credit carryforwards of \$4 million expiring in 2022.
+In certain non-U.S. jurisdictions, we had \$121 million of net operating loss carryforwards, of which \$108 million have no expiration and \$13 million will expire in future years through 2026.
+We believe that it is more likely than not that the benefit from non-U.S. jurisdiction NOL carryforwards will not be realized.
+As such, we have recorded full valuation allowance on the deferred tax assets related to these non-U.S. jurisdiction NOL carryforwards.

 We consider the undistributed earnings of our foreign subsidiaries to be indefinitely reinvested, as we have no current intention to repatriate these earnings.
-As such, deferred income taxes are not provided for on approximately \$209.4 million and \$230.6 million of undistributed earnings of foreign subsidiaries as of December 31, 2015 and 2014, respectively.
+As such, deferred income taxes are not provided for on approximately \$201 million and \$209 million of undistributed earnings of foreign subsidiaries as of December 31, 2016 and 2015, respectively.
 These additional foreign earnings could become subject to additional tax if remitted, or deemed remitted, as a dividend.
 Computation of the potential deferred tax liability associated with these undistributed earnings and any other basis difference is not practicable.

 Our tax filings for various periods are subject to audit by the tax authorities in most jurisdictions where we conduct business.
-We are no longer subject to U.S. federal income tax examination for all years through 2011 and the statute of limitations at our international locations is generally six or seven years.
+We are no longer subject to U.S. federal income tax examination for all years through 2012 and the statute of limitations at our international locations is generally six or seven years.

-At December 31, 2015 and 2014, our unrecognized tax benefits were immaterial to our consolidated financial statements.
+At December 31, 2016 and 2015, our unrecognized tax benefits were immaterial to our consolidated financial statements.